drov0/exxp/README.txt

     • Add (or not) the featured image on top of the hive post
     • Category filtering
     • Custom footer on hive

-Copyright to steempress, the original plugin, see LICENSE.txt